 What if I want to bring a pet?

 Each condo has its own pet rules.
 Some allow only one pet, some have size limits, and a few do not allow pets at all.
 You will find these rules in the status certificate.
+If you are renting the condo, you (the tenant) has to act according to the building rules regarding pets, not the Ontario Residential Tenancies Act

 Do I still pay land transfer tax when I buy a condo in Ontario?

 Yes.
 In Ontario, buyers pay land transfer tax on any property purchase, including condos.
 The tax is based on the purchase price, not the type of property.
 Since we are not in Toronto, you only pay the provincial land transfer tax, not an extra municipal tax.
 If you are a first-time buyer, you may also qualify for a provincial rebate that can reduce your costs.
-Here is a calculatorto help you know what you will pay.
+Here is a calculator to help you know what you will pay.

 Understanding the financial aspects of condo living can help buyers make informed decisions.